Here’s the brutal truth about content marketing strategy:

 Be Transparent – Build Trust

 Most businesses are still stuck in the mindset of legacy thinking.
 They hide their prices or aren’t 100% transparent with what a customer should expect.
-Imagine the trust you would build with your customers when you give access like Pat does.
+Imagine the trust you would build with your customers when you give access.

 Empower your customers to get what they’re after – whether it’s information or actual DIY steps.
 Show them the tools the pros use.